christiskatsouris/Applied-Econometrics-R/README.md

 ## References

+- Abbott, A., & Hrycak, A. (1990).
+Measuring resemblance in sequence data: An optimal matching analysis of musicians' careers.
+American Journal of Sociology, 96(1), 144-185.
 - Aisenbrey, S., & Fasang, A. (2017).
 The interplay of work and family trajectories over the life course: Germany and the United States in comparison.
 American Journal of Sociology, 122(5), 1448-1484.
 - Bester, C. A., Conley, T. G., & Hansen, C. B. (2011).
 Inference with dependent data using cluster covariance estimators.
 Journal of Econometrics, 165(2), 137-151.
 - Frech, A., & Damaske, S. (2019).
 Men’s income trajectories and physical and mental health at midlife.
 American Journal of Sociology, 124(5), 1372-1412.